xanxit/spru-assignment/README.md

 ## Features

+- Pixel perfect clone of the reference - www.spruproducts.in/index.php
 - No extra libraries used, all components are created with vanilla jsx
 - Responsive on all four screen sizes ( xs:576px sm:768px md:992px lg:1200px)

 ## Color Reference

 Mainly uses different shades of emerald and some custom colors